 Spring sees the return of Common Sandpipers from Africa, to nest along Welsh rivers and around reservoirs.
 Not-so-Common Sandpipers describes the migration and decline of this much-loved species.

 Is the Curlew really near-threatened? considers the plight of breeding Curlew.
 It’s easy to understand why RSPB, BTO, WWT, GWCT and BirdWatch Ireland are focusing on this species.
 You can read about Ireland’s Curlew Crisis here.
 The Welsh decline is not as serious as the one in Ireland, where the number of breeding pairs has dropped from 3300 to 138 pairs, but you still have to ask: How long will it be until breeding Curlew are lost from Wales?

 This blog summarises the threats to breeding Curlew across Great Britain: Curlews can’t wait for a treatment plan.

 Research by RSPB in Wales has focused on specific issues relating to grazing: Sheep numbers and Welsh Curlews.

-Predation is acknowledged as a major issue for Curlew but is this going to be a problem for Oystercatchers too?
+Predation is acknowledged as a major issue for nesting Curlew but is this a problem for Oystercatchers too?
 Oystercatchers: from shingle beach to roof-tops reveals a significant decline of the species in Scotland, mediated to some extent by range expansion in three dimensions.
-There’s a specific mention of the Burry Inlet control programme of the 1970s.

 Hopefully, this summary gives a flavour of some of the issues being faced by Welsh waders and the research to which they are contributing.
 There are already over 100 blogs in the WaderTales series, with one or two new blogs being produced each month.
 If you want to know more about wader migration or moult, how volcanoes affect breeding waders in Iceland, why Black-tailed Godwits wear colour-rings or if there are costs to carrying a geolocator have a look here.